-Unit Manager: Is responsible for the overall operation and supervision of the housing unit.
-The Unit Manager is ordinarily the "Chairperson" on disciplinary matters, inmate program reviews, and validates all team decisions.
+- Unit Manager: Is responsible for the overall operation and supervision of the housing unit.
+The Unit Manager will ordinarily attend inmate program reviews and validate all team decisions. - Case Manager: Is responsible for providing technical expertise on matters pertaining to unit management functions such as: parole commission, classifications, releases, transfer referrals, progress reports, etc.

-Case Manager: Is responsible for providing technical expertise on matters pertaining to unit management functions such as: parole commission, classifications, releases, transfer referrals, progress reports, etc. Correctional Counselor: Is primarily concerned with day-to-day activities.
-When you need assistance on personal matters, visiting, telephone, room, work, and/or administrative remedies, you should contact your assigned counselor.
+Correctional Counselor: Is primarily concerned with day-to-day activities.
+When you need assistance on personal matters, visiting, telephone, room assignments, work assignments, administrative remedies and various forms such as Social Security cards and Birth Certificate applications, you should contact your assigned counselor.
 The Correctional Counselor is actively involved in unit sanitation and coordinates sanitation efforts with the Unit Officer.
 Unit Secretary: Provides clerical support and performs various administrative duties for unit staff.
 Correctional Officer: Is primarily responsible for the supervision of inmates within the housing unit to include: safety, security, sanitation, and contraband control.
-The Correctional Officer is considered an active member of the Unit Team and provides valuable insight to the Unit Team pertaining to the inmate's sanitation, conduct, behavior, and demeanor.
+The Correctional Officer is considered an active member of the Unit Team and provides valuable insight to the Unit Team pertaining to the inmate's sanitation, conduct, behavior and demeanor.
 Educational Representative: Is responsible for all matters pertaining to your educational or vocational needs.
 The Education Representative provides program recommendations and progress reports to the Unit Team during inmate program reviews.
 Psychologist: Is qualified to determine if emotional/psychological problems may be affecting your individual adjustment.
 The Psychologist monitors your participation in treatment programs and provides input to the Unit Team.
-Case Management Coordinator: The Case Management Coordinator (CMC) is a technical advisor for unit management functions, provides technical training, and oversees key program areas such as the Institution Financial Responsibility Program and Central Inmate Monitoring.
+Case Management Coordinator: The Case Management Coordinator (CMC) is a technical advisor for unit management functions, provides technical training and oversees key program areas such as the Institution Financial Responsibility Program and Central Inmate Monitoring.
 Notary Public: Under the provisions of 18 USC 4004, Case Managers are authorized to affirm documents.
 A recent change in the law allows a statement to the effect that papers which an inmate signs are "true and correct under penalty of perjury" will suffice in federal courts and other federal agencies, unless specifically directed to do otherwise.
 Some states will not accept a government affirmation for real estate transactions, automobile sales, etc. In these cases, it will be necessary to contact unit staff for arrangements with the institution's Notary Public.
 Contact your Unit Team regarding notary service, if needed.
 Unit Team: We are organized into a unit management system.
-A unit is a self-contained inmate living area that includes both housing sections and office space for unit staff.
+A unit is a self- contained inmate living area that includes both housing sections and office space for unit staff.
 Each unit is staffed by a Unit Team directly responsible for those inmates living in that unit.
 The Case Manager and Counselor offices are located in the units.
 This allows for more inmate accessibility.

-The Camp Unit Manager is located in the Administration Building, and the secretaries are located in the housing units.
+The Camp Unit Manager is located in the Administration Building and the secretaries are located in the housing units.

-Unit Staff includes the Unit Manager, Case Manager Correctional Counselor, and Unit Secretary.
-When available, the Staff Psychologist, Education Advisor, and Unit Officer will sit on a Unit Team.
-You will be classified by your Unit Team ordinarily within four weeks of arrival.
+Unit Staff includes the Unit Manager, Case Manager, Correctional Counselor and Unit Secretary.
+When available, the Staff Psychologist, Education Advisor and Unit Officer will sit on a Unit Team.
+You will be classified by your Unit Team ordinarily within 28 days of arrival.